observablehq/plot/docs/marks/dot.md

 Another visualization technique supported by the dot mark is the [quantile-quantile (QQ) plot](https://observablehq.com/d/6bb4330bca6eba2b); this is used to compare univariate two distributions.

 ## Dot options

-Draws circles, or other symbols, as in a scatterplot.

 In addition to the [standard mark options](#marks), the following optional channels are supported: